 - BREEAM assessments and more

-With our head office based in Surrey and our new office located in Bristol, The Ecology Partnership’s services cover the whole of the south of England.
+With our head office based in Surrey, The Ecology Partnership’s services cover the whole of the south of England.
 We aim to provide our clients with positive, sustainable solutions that meet the appropriate UK legislative guidelines for the protection of wildlife and their habitats.
 Because our services are tailored to individual projects, we are able to provide our clients with the most cost-effective solutions, advising and working together at every stage.

 We are involved in a wide variety of projects ranging from single house schemes with bat roosts, to urban extensions where EcIAs and HRAs are required.
 Our clients are also therefore equally varied spanning eco builders to master planners, national house builders and infrastructure managers.
 As such we have a wealth of experience that can provide a valuable resource for our clients.
 We are also friendly – so do please pick up the phone to ask us questions.